justynroberts/rundeck-backstage/README.md

           key1: value1
           key2: value2
 ```

-A more featured example is available as `rundeck-sample-template.yaml`
+For a more detailed example, see `rundeck-sample-template.yaml`.
+`your-job-id` is the UUID for the job execution
+Options are passed across irrespective of being defined at the job end

 ## Local Development

-To develop the module locally:
+To develop or customize the module locally:

-1. Clone the repository
+1. Clone the repository.
-2. Install dependencies with `yarn install`
+2. Install dependencies with `yarn install`.
-3. Build with `yarn build`
+3. Build the project using `yarn build`.
-4. Run tests with `yarn test`
+4. Run tests with `yarn test`.

 ## License